 Our travels culminate against the dramatic backdrop of Palenque where we learn Ancient Maya Cosmology and the extent that the Living Maya are still shaped by their ancestors.
 Enter the curing room of Doña Panchita, curandera serving her people in Palenque, and receive a private clearing.
 An apt ending to our journey... knowing that commitment to such an undertaking is life-changing, unfolding on multiple levels, informing our future and those we touch.

-The Hopi religious leader has named Ronald Wadsworth as his representative.
+The Hopi religious leader will designate his representative.

 Hopi Spirit Keepers’ involvement is sponsored through the tax-deductible portion of your tuition.
 Kenosis Spirit Keepers, as the nonprofit extension of Kenosis, provides Indigenous "bridge builders" in the Americas, who have shared interests, parallel traditions or overlapping geographic roots, ways to connect with each other on an intimate, small group level.
 Through these interchanges it is our intent that Native traditions are strengthened and sustained.